Learning2Cod3/professional-README-generator/README.md

-# Profesional-README-generator
+# professional-README-generator
 # Description
-For this project I created a README generator to create readme.md files
+In this project I created a cmd prompt application to create high end README files
 # Table of Contents
 * [installation](#installation)
 * [usage](#usage)